RaviTambade/TFLdotNET/Serialization.md

 Serialization plays a crucial role when objects need to be transmitted over a network, shared between different processes or applications, or saved to a file or a database.
 By converting objects into a serialized form, they can be easily transmitted or stored, and later deserialized to recreate the original object.

-In .NET, serialization is primarily achieved through two mechanisms: Binary Serialization and XML Serialization.
-Let's explore each of them in detail:
+In .NET, serialization could be  achieved through  mechanisms: Binary Serialization and XML Serialization and JSON Serialization.

 ### Binary Serialization